mariemoullet/PRIDICT/README.md

 # Pridict pipeline

-This repo provides scripts to run the pridict algorithm [Mathis et al, 2023](https://www.nature.com/articles/s41587-022-01613-7) automatically for mulitple inputs
+This repo provides scripts to run the pridict algorithm [Mathis et al, 2023](https://www.nature.com/articles/s41587-022-01613-7) automatically for mulitple inputs.
+See documentation [here](./PRIDICT/README.md) for explanations on the PRIDICT model itself.

-# Setting up the pipeline
+## Setting up the pipeline

 In order to run the pipeline, create a master folder in which you will keep all the scripts / analysis from this repository.